p-ndr/p-ndr/README.md

 <br>
 I also walk and run a lot.
 My main hobbies are reading and web-surfing. <br> Most of the time I appear plain, but trust me, I'm a good person.
 <br>
-I mostly code in Python, Rust and Coq.<br>
+I mostly code in Python, Rust and Coq.
+I love cpp, c, assembly and any other low-level language.<br>
+I'm very fond of low-level programming.<br>
 Update: I got rid of C#!
 </p>